iggredible/chatty.vim/README.md

 ### Switching History

-You can switch history with `:ChattyHistories` (default mapping `<Leader>ch`).
-Chatty will show a dropdown of all histories in that provider, each history having the format of `HISTORYNAME__HISTORYID`.
-Recall HISTORYID is a UUID.
+Think of histories as sessions.
+You can switch history with `:ChattyHistories` (default mapping `<Leader>ah`).
+Chatty will show a dropdown of all histories in that provider, each history having the format of `HISTORY_NAME`.

-When you switch history, Chatty will use that history, for subsequent chat.
+When you switch history, Chatty will use that history from subsequent chat.
 If in that history you've asked "What is the capital of Brazil?", you can pick up your chat and ask, "What is the biggest city of that city?".
 It knows that you were talking about Brazil, so it knows what the biggest city is.
 It picks up where you left off.
+Chatty histories are basically your chat sessions.

 ### Renaming History

 Your history name by default is its ID, which is a UUID.
 So you will see `d71c9e35-668b-4761-af5c-c86b21d6002b__d71c9e35-668b-4761-af5c-c86b21d6002b`, which can be hard to tell what history is this about (without looking at the `histories/` directory.
 You probably want to have an easier-to-remember name.
 I mean, what the heck is "d71c9e35..."?
 Is that the history when I asked about Ruby Procs or when I asked about countries of the world?

-This is why you can rename history with `:ChattyRenameHistory`.
+This is why you can rename history with `:ChattyRenameHistory` (or `<Leader>ar`).
 It will prompt you to enter a new name.
 Think of it like a nickname.
 Now you can name one history `"ruby_proc"` and another as `"countries"`.

 Next time you switch history, you will see:

 ```
-ruby_proc__d71c9e35-668b-4761-af5c-c86b21d6002b
+ruby_proc
-countries__f814af0d-b138-486d-971a-acbfc6b0b4dc
+countries
 ```

-That's a lot easier to choose from.
+That list is now easy on the eyes!

 ### New History

 Think of history as chat session.
 Start a new chat session often.
 It keeps my token usages low.
 It also keeps the chat provider to focus on a topic.
 If I was asking about Ruby Procs, then ActiveRecord queries, then Netflix architecture, then countries of the world all in one history, your chat provider may start giving unfocused answer.
 For that reason, I prefer to have a session for Ruby Procs, another for ActiveRecord queries, another for Netflix architecture (system design), and another for countries of the world.
 If I need to go back-and-forth between Ruby Procs and ActiveRecord queries, I can just toggle histories.:w

 For that reason, create a new history often.
-By default you can do it with `<Leader>cn` or `:ChattyNewHistory`.
+By default you can do it with `<Leader>an` or `:ChattyNewHistory`.

 Note: each time you start Vim, Chatty starts a new history.